jpcre2/jpcre2/doxy/doxydoc.md

 ### Null pointer error {#null-pointer-error}

-This error occurs when you leave a required pointer NULL.
+This error occurs when you leave a required pointer NULL and JPCRE2 decides it to be intolerable.

 ### Value error {#value-error}